Is Moon Gazing the Best Meditation Practice Ever?

 Moon gazing meditation practice

-If you want to take your moon gazing practice to the next level, you could try a moon gazing meditation.
 This is a really popular form of meditation because it can very quickly elevate those who practice to a higher state of consciousness.
 Try a simple moon gazing meditation for yourself –

 1. Start by finding a quiet space outside where you can clearly see the Moon.
 Make sure you are comfortable and relaxed before you begin, either sitting or lying down on a blanket.